florhicks/python/README.md

 - Scrapes the top 100 Billboard songs of a specified date.
 - Creates a playlist on your Spotify account with the retrieved songs.

+## 14. Spotify Time Machine (`spotify-time-machine`)

+- Travel back in time through music!
+- Scrapes the top 100 Billboard songs of a specified date.
+- Creates a playlist on your Spotify account with the retrieved songs.

+## 15. Amazon Price Tracker (`amazon-price-tracker`)

+- Monitors the price of a specified Amazon product.
+- Sends email notifications if the price drops below a predefined threshold.

 ### Feel free to explore, contribute, or provide feedback.
 Thanks for visiting! 😊